EasyPlugIn/ep-spec/protos/discovery_proto.rst

 Transportation Layer
 ----------------------------------------------------------------------

-The EasyPlugin Data Gateway MUST broadcast its identity on IPv4 UDP 1900.
+The IoTtalk Data Gateway MUST broadcast its identity on IPv4 UDP 1900.
 We consider it act as a beacon.
 A beacon SHALL keep broadcasting in an constant interval.
 Taking one to five seconds as broadcasting interval is RECOMMENDED.